 Better mentoring is a powerful way to meet DEI goals

-Since the death of George Floyd prompted a national reckoning, there’s been much greater focus on diversity, with many large organizations disclosing, for the first time, a more granular look into their diversity makeup.
+Companies have been increasingly focused on diversity, with many large organizations disclosing, for the first time, a more granular look into their diversity makeup.

 The NeuroLeadership Institute, a cognitive science-based research consultancy, notes that, “the erosion of diversity, equity, and inclusion (DEI) initiatives endangers our modern workforce.
 Mentoring can provide opportunities for skill development and networking that can minimize some of these challenges as employees make their way into leadership positions or new responsibilities within an organization.”